alicehe2003/github_extension/README.md

 # TODO

-- Use Therasaurus API to expand on title descriptions such that more issues are considered.
 - Edit GitHub API call such it issue descriptions are also considered.
 - Come up with some algorithm to determine "relevance" of results.
 Rank them and show top 5(ish)?
 - Extend to use AI to show "best" results.